sungsikyang92/sungsikyang92/README.md

 I'm Sungsik Yang, Thank you for visiting my github.

-[This link is a TIL page what i've done to improve my skills.](https://github.com/sungsikyang92/sungsikyang92/blob/main/TIL.md) Not every single things but some of...
+[This link is a "TIL" page what i've done to improve my skills.](https://github.com/sungsikyang92/sungsikyang92/blob/main/TIL.md) Not every single things but some of...

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=sungsikyang92&show_icons=true&theme=merko)